andli/pymkm/README.md

 # 📙 PyMKM
 Python wrapper for the [cardmarket.com API](https://api.cardmarket.com/ws/documentation/API_2.0:Main_Page) (version 2.0, using OAuth1 and the "Dedicated app" option).

-The included sample app can update your stock prices to trend for non-foils, and to a competitive prices for foils, all rounded to nearest .25 €.
+The included sample app can update your stock prices to trend for non-foils, and to a competitive prices for foils, all rounded to nearest configurable value (default .25 €).
 A confirmation step allows you to check the result before uploading the new prices.

 The app can import a .csv list of cards to your stock.
 It can also be used to clear your entire stock.